Grace & Gumption

 As we well know, women always have been multi-taskers.
 Many women storied in this collection were relevant to more than one chapter because their talents and contributions reached in many directions.

-Hardcover book.
-See companion cookbook.
+- Hardcover book.